 If your state is on this list, you will find out if you're eligible for Medicaid or a private insurance plan when you fill out a Marketplace application.
 If your state is not on this list and you have limited income, your options depend on where your income falls.
-If you make between 100% and 250% of the poverty level, you can buy a health insurance plan in the Marketplace and may qualify for tax credits or other savings.
+If you make more than 100% of the poverty level, you can buy a health insurance plan in the Marketplace and may qualify for tax credits or other savings.
 If you make less than 100% of the federal poverty level, your income won't qualify you for lower costs on private insurance.
-You may still be eligible for Medicaid, based on your state's rules.
+You may still be eligible for Medicaid, based

-Your rights & protections
+Your Rights & Protections

-The Affordable Care Act offers rights and protections to all consumers and helps make health insurance coverage easier to understand.
-Health insurance companies have several responsibilities that are designed to help protect consumers.
+The Affordable Care Act offers rights and protections to all consumers and makes health insurance coverage easier to understand.
+Health insurance companies now have several responsibilities that will protect consumers.